raegen/nx/README.md

 First and foremost: this is not, nor is it using nx local cache.
 It is not just awkwardly saving/restoring the forever-growing GBs of whatever is under .nx/cache (prior to 17, it lived in node_modules/.cache/nx).

-The action runs nx using a custom runner that implements the remote cache interface, the same way that nx-cloud runner does.
+The action runs nx using a custom runner that implements the nx remote cache interface, the same way that nx-cloud runner does.
 This cache is atomic, done on task level (separately for each project:target:configuration ran as a result of a command).

 There is no additional configuration needed = it works out of the box and is enabled for every target by default, unless you explicitly set `cache: false` to target configuration per nx documentation. (obviously, this only applies to nx commands ran through the action)